New Trier High School returns to remote learning after bringing students back to class

-WINNEKTA, Ill. — A coronavirus outbreak at New Trier High School has students headed back to study at home after hybrid learning was implemented last week.
+WINNETKA, Ill. — Students at New Trier High School are headed back to study at home after hybrid learning was implemented last week.

 It was only last Tuesday that New Trier resumed in-person instructing under a hybrid model which capped student capacity at 25%.